-The F/EA is responsible for providing orientation and training to the participant prior to employing their support worker.
+The F/EA, a single statewide entity providing consistent functions across the Commonwealth, is responsible for providing orientation and training to the participant prior to employing their support service worker.
 Orientation is based upon a standard curriculum developed by OLTL and includes the following:

-- Review of the information and forms contained in both the Employer and Support Worker enrollment packets and how they should be completed; - The role and responsibilities of the common law employer; - The role and responsibilities of the F/EA; - The process for receipt and processing timesheets and employee payroll checks; - The process for purchasing approved goods and services from vendors, including submitting invoices for payment; - Effective practices for recruiting potential employees, hiring employees, training employees, supervising and managing employees and firing employees; - The process for resolving issues and complaints; and - Workers Compensation and the process for reviewing workplace safety issues.
+- Review of the information and forms contained in both the Employer and Support Service Worker enrollment packets and how they should be completed - The role and responsibilities of the common law employer; - The role and responsibilities of the F/EA; - The process for receipt and processing timesheets and employee payroll checks; - Effective practices for recruiting potential employees, hiring employees, training employees, supervising and managing employees and firing employees; - · The process for resolving issues and complaints; and - Workers Compensation and the process for reviewing workplace safety issues.